Babalu2017/ElectricSkateboardClub/README.md

 -   Videos and Carousel and SlideShow didn't work on Github pages. the issues were caused by http src inside the script.It was solved by adding the secure protocol.
 I used Stack Overflow again.
 -   On small devices HOME page and DIY the navbar fixed top didn't work.
 I added html,body selector height:100% and margin:0 to css stylesheet.
 I used Stackoverflow again

+-   For the animation hamburger menu' I used [MDBootstrap](https://mdbootstrap.com/docs/standard/extended/hamburger-menu/)

 -   [Bootstrap4](https://getbootstrap.com/docs/4.4/getting-started/introduction/): Bootstrap Library used throughout the project mainly to make site responsive using the Bootstrap Grid System.

 -   [Video Modal](https://stackoverflow.com/questions/54481655/display-video-in-modal/54481920): jQuery Modal Video Plugin.